 In the finishing stage, only 24 farmers (equivalent to 48%) of all respondents used finishers, whereby only 16% continued with commercial feeds, while 22% used locally compounded and 10% used home-mixed feeds,

-This reduced use of expensive finishers aligns with findings by Wilson, (2021)who noted that small- and medium-scale farmers in sub-Saharan Africa often limit or avoid commercial finisher rations due to high costs, instead opt for cheaper alternatives like grains and by-products.
+This reduced use of expensive finishers aligns with findings by Wilson (2021)who noted that small- and medium-scale farmers in sub-Saharan Africa often limit or avoid commercial finisher rations due to high costs, instead opt for cheaper alternatives like grains and by-products.
 This practice may reduce expenses, but has a risk of lowering carcass quality and market weights of the chicken (Claude et al., 2023).Generally, these findings highlight that, a feeding strategy used by respondents in this study is more driven by economic constraints than by nutritional requirements as there were an apparent shift from Commercial feeds to feeds formulated from local ingredients.
 Farmers adopt commercial feeds when chicks are most vulnerable, but increasingly substitute with cheaper, less standardized feeds as chickens mature.
 This trade-off between cost and performance underscores the need for training on least-cost ration formulation and access to affordable, quality feed ingredients to enhance productivity and profitability in semi-commercial systems.